 Bank Account Initial Deposit

 When you open a bank account, you’ll often need to make an opening deposit.
 This deposit amount will vary based on the bank and account type.
-For example, you would need to make an initial deposit of at least $500 to open a CD account at Goldman Sachs.
-Many checking accounts require a deposit of at least $25 but if you wanted to open a checking account with Everbank, you would need to to make a deposit of at least $5,000.
+Many checking accounts require a deposit of at least $25, and some may require a minimum deposit amount to avoid fees.

-On the other hand, some of the best savings accounts don’t require a minimum deposit at all.
+On the other hand, many of the best savings accounts don’t require a minimum deposit at all, though some might require a minimum balance to take advantage of their highest rates.
 This is definitely something to check out with your potential bank before you go to apply.
 You can usually fund your opening deposit with a check, debit/credit card, money order or an electronic transfer.

 What Do You Need to Open a Bank Account Online?

 Luckily, most banks will accept an electronic signature for your application.
-That way you usually won’t have to mail in or drop off any forms.
-However, there are some banks that will do this.
+That way you usually won’t have to mail in or drop off any forms, but bank policies may vary.

 If the bank account requires a minimum opening deposit, you can easily do this through an online transfer.
-You just need to provide your other account’s information like routing and account numbers.
+You’ll need to provide your other account’s essential information to set up the transfer – specifically, the routing and account numbers.
 You could send in a check by mail, although this is less secure and takes more time.

-Opening a bank account is a pretty easy and quick process.
+Opening a bank account is usually an easy and fast process.
 This is especially true when you come prepared with all the required information and paperwork.
 In addition to forms of ID, Social Security and proof of address, you should check with your bank beforehand if they have any extra requirements.

 Tips for Opening a Bank Account